Sequences of Coin Flips, Hamming Cubes, and Ultrafilters

 Infinite Sequences

-One interesting idea is to try to extend this to infinite sequences of $T$ and $H$.
+We might try to extend this game to infinite sequences of $T$ and $H$.
 The issue is first that we can’t count the number of heads or tails but rather, try to get a percentage of them.
 But also, since the generation of the sequence is with a fair coin, then the expected proportion of $H$ and $T$ should be $1/2$.
 Perhaps one way to make this precise is if $h_n$ is the number of heads in the first $n$ coin flips, then $\limsup \dfrac{h_n}{n} = \liminf \dfrac{h_n}{n}=\dfrac{1}{2}$.
 So the probability of other sequences with different “density of heads” is 0.

 First, for infinite sequences $x, y \in 2^\omega$, since we cannot count matches, let the set of matching indices be $M(x,y) = {n \in \omega : x_n = y_n}$.
 We want a notion of whether $y$ is a good guess for $x$.